jairocgr/datashot/README.md

     // the current dir will be used
     'output_dir' => 'storage/snaps/',

-    // The snapshot file name, by default the database name with .gz or .sql
+    // By default the configuration name with .gz|sql extension will be used
-    // extension will be used
+    // as the snapshot file name
-    'output_file' => 'my_crm_snap.gz',
+    'output_file' => 'my_crm_devsnap.gz',

     // Compress the database snapshot (via gzip) 'compress' => TRUE,